metadevpro/ts-pegjs/README.md

 ### Plugin options

-  * `--no-tslint` — Excludes the default tslint rules exclusions (defaults to false).
+  * `no-tslint` — Excludes the default tslint rules exclusions (defaults to false).
-  * `--tslint-ignores` — A custom list of tslint rules to be excluded (comma separated, if no provided, a default tslint rule exclusion list will be applied).
+  * `tslint-ignores` — A custom list of tslint rules to be excluded (comma separated, if no provided, a default tslint rule exclusion list will be applied).

 ### Generating a Parser from CLI